EBI-predocs/research-software/README.md

 )
 ```

-### Linuxbrew
+### General Package Managers

+If you need something that is not in the general software directory, using a package manager instead
+of installing by hand will save you a lot of trouble in the longer run.
+There are some options,
+the best ones of which are:

-Many will know [Homebrew](http://brew.sh/) for OS-X. In short, it is a package manager
+**Linuxbrew.** Many will know [Homebrew](http://brew.sh/) for OS-X. In short, it is a package manager
 that does not require admin right.
-There is also [Linuxbrew](http://brew.sh/linuxbrew/),
+There is also [Linuxbrew](http://linuxbrew.sh/),
 that uses the same platform to install software in a Linux environment.

-If you need something that is not in the general software directory, using this instead
-of installing by hand will save you a lot of trouble.
+List of packages [here](http://braumeister.org/).

+**Bioconda.** A package manager that started out a part of [Continuum Analytic's Python distrubtion (Anacoda)](https://anaconda.org/), but later developed to support other software as well.
+There is a [list of packages](https://anaconda.org/bioconda/packages) available in the [bio channel](https://anaconda.org/bioconda).